 Ohio is one of the most purely American of states, settled and developed free of British influence, with a clearly-stated intention to make the frontier represent the very best of American values.
 George Washington himself called Ohio’s founding careful and deliberate.
-That careful deliberation extends to Ohio’s higher education system, as the needs of Ohio’s diverse regions and many economic bases requires a full command of the humanities, sciences, technology, and healthcare.
-With rural, agricultural regions, major metropolitan populations, and heavily industrial, Rust Belt cities, Ohio is many places, all going through their own demographic changes, economic shifts, and educational development.
-And for many of Ohio’s working adults, career-changing professionals, and 21st century students, online education is the most logical choice.
+That careful deliberation extends to Ohio’s higher education system, as the needs of Ohio’s diverse regions and many economic bases require a full command of the humanities, sciences, technology, and healthcare.
+With rural, agricultural regions, major metropolitan populations, and heavy industrial, Rust Belt cities, Ohio is many places, all going through their own demographic changes, economic shifts, and educational development.
+And for many of Ohio’s working adults, career-changing professionals, and 21st-century students, online education is the most logical choice.

 Ohio’s colleges and universities – from its private religious colleges to its major public research institutions – have taken on online education to meet a multitude of needs, from the demand for marketable, profitable credentials to the desire for freedom, flexibility, and convenience.
 Whether students are in Ohio or across the ocean, online education can help.

 The programs featured in Value Colleges’ Best Online Colleges in Ohio have found the best balance between affordability, accessibility, and quality, and they deserve to be celebrated.
 Value Colleges features only accredited, reputable institutions ranked based on the number of available online programs; all stats are gathered directly from the institution’s published catalog for complete accuracy.